 Born and raised in Texas, Don Haslam earned a degree in economics at the University of Chicago, where he was quarterback and pitcher on NCAA teams.
-He taught SAT prep and traded financial futures on the floors of the Chicago Board of Trade and the Chicago Mercantile Exchange to finance his undergraduate education.
-He joined several large banks as a bond, currency and derivatives trader, including NationsBank Texas, where he also managed a bond portfolio in excess of $50 million.
+He self-financed his education teaching SAT prep and trading financial futures on the floors of the Chicago Board of Trade and the Chicago Mercantile Exchange.
+On graduation, he joined several large banks as a bond, currency and derivatives trader, including NationsBank Texas, where he also managed a bond portfolio in excess of $50 million.
 He put himself through the University of Tulsa Law School while Vice President and foreign exchange trader at Liberty Bank & Trust in Tulsa, a $2 billion bank ultimately acquired by Bank of America.

 Haslam began his legal career at Riggs, Abney, Neal, Turpen, Orbison and Lewis, one of Oklahoma’s largest law firms, where his work focused on business transactions for large corporate and government clients.